cagriyilmaz04/Note-App/README.md

 In this application I used some jetpack components.
 Room Database to hold our datas.
 Navigation and SafeArgs to pass other fragments and to pass data between fragments.
-Coroutine to prevent main thread.
+Coroutine to prevent blocking main thread.
 Also I used MVVM.
 Finally I migrated to ViewBinding from kotlin-android-extensions or findViewById.